.NET Merge PDF: Combine Multiple Files with IronPDF

 finalDocument.SaveAs("MultipleSources.pdf")

 The RenderHtmlAsPdf() method converts HTML strings directly to PDF, supporting full CSS styling and JavaScript.
-The length of the HTML string doesn't affect the conversion quality.
 The RenderUrlAsPdf() method fetches and converts web content, useful for incorporating live data or external resources.
-When dealing with web sources, an internal reader manages the stream data.
-You can learn more about these rendering options in the HTML to PDF tutorial.
+You can learn more in the HTML to PDF tutorial.

 By combining these rendering methods with existing PDF documents, you can create sophisticated document workflows.
-This approach works excellently for scenarios like adding branded cover pages to reports, appending legal disclaimers to contracts, or combining user-generated content with templates.
-The merged document maintains all formatting from each source file while creating a cohesive single PDF.
-You can also add watermarks, headers and footers, and apply security settings to the final document.
+This approach works well for scenarios like adding branded cover pages to reports, appending legal disclaimers to contracts, or combining user-generated content with templates.

 Which Source Types Does IronPDF Support?

 IronPDF supports merging PDFs from files, HTML strings, URLs, streams, and byte arrays.
-This flexibility allows you to combine content from databases, APIs, web services, and local storage in a single operation.
-The library also supports images to PDF conversion and other document formats.
+This flexibility allows combining content from databases, APIs, web services, and local storage in a single operation.

 How Do You Handle Different Page Sizes?